Why Solar Energy is important?

 What exactly is solar energy?

-Environmental Protection is essential
+Environmental Protection is vitally important

-Solar is safe and clean
+Solar energy is safe and clean.

 Habitat destruction prevented